 Third-party UPS monitoring

-While network type UPS monitoring and control can be managed by the user within their enterprise network, it is also possible to give network access to the UPS vendor, allowing them to exercise UPS management from their control centre.
-KUP’s PowerREPORTER, for example, communicates constantly with client UPS systems, automatically detecting any error or alarm messages.
+While network type UPS monitoring and control can be managed by the user within their enterprise network, it is also possible to give network access to the UPS supplier, allowing them to exercise UPS management from their control centre.
+KUP’s remote UPS monitoring service, PowerREPORTER, for example, communicates constantly with client UPS systems, automatically detecting any error or alarm messages.
 KUP control centre staff can respond to any incidents by liaising with the company’s field service team.
 They, in turn, can manage the UPS remotely, or visit it on site if appropriate.

-If you have any questions about the health of your power protection device get in touch with our Service Department: Ukservicesales.firstname.lastname@example.org or call 01256 386700
+If you have any questions about the health of your UPS power protection device or for more information about our remote UPS monitoring services, get in touch with our UPS Service Department: [email protected] or call 01256 386700